Flaky yet tender scones, filled with chocolate chips & topped with an espresso glaze.

 Yes, you can!
 There are two ways you could go about this.

-1. Prepping the night before: After making the scone dough and shaping it, wrap it tightly in plastic wrap and leave to chill in the fridge overnight.
-In the morning you can bake these scones off as stated in the recipe!
+- Prepping the night before: After making the scone dough and shaping it, wrap it tightly in plastic wrap and leave in the freezer overnight.
+In the morning you can bake these scones off as stated in the recipe.

 Can I make these smaller?